icsharpcode/CodeConverter/Tests/Readme.md

 ## Types

 * Single file characterization tests (e.g. ExpressionTests.cs)
+  * When there are several test files that could accomodate a new test, pick the most specifically named one that covers what you're aiming to test.
 * Multi file characterization tests (e.g. MultiFileSolutionAndProjectTests.cs)
 * Single file self-verifying tests (e.g. EnumTests.vb)
   * These are the only tests where the output is not in the repository.